stijn-dejongh/lovecraft_public_domain/raw_converts/iv.md

 sprung up; and Birch was glad to get to shelter as he unlocked the iron door and entered the side-hill vault.
 Another might not have relished the damp, odorous chamber with the eight carelessly placed coffins; but Birch in those days was insensitive, and was concerned only in getting the right coffin for the right grave.
-He had not forgotten the criticism aroused when Hannah Bixby&rsquo;s relatives, wishing to transport her body to the cemetery in the city whither they had moved, found the casket of Judge Capwell beneath her headstone.
+He had not forgotten the criticism aroused when Hannah Bixby's relatives, wishing to transport her body to the cemetery in the city whither they had moved, found the casket of Judge Capwell beneath her headstone.

-  The light was dim, but Birch&rsquo;s sight was good, and he did not get Asaph Sawyer&rsquo;s coffin by mistake, although it was very similar.
+  The light was dim, but Birch's sight was good, and he did not get Asaph Sawyer's coffin by mistake, although it was very similar.
 He had, indeed, made that coffin for Matthew Fenner; but had cast it aside at last as too awkward and flimsy, in a fit of curious sentimentality aroused by recalling how kindly and generous the little old man had been to him during his bankruptcy five years before.
 He gave old Matt the very best his skill could produce,